 III.
 Due Process

-Due process is a fundamental requirement for any legal system based on the rule of law.
+Due process (see definition f in Appendix) is a fundamental requirement for any legal system based on the rule of law.
 “Due” process refers to the non-derogability of certain procedures in situations which may adversely affect individuals within the legal system.
-These procedures are grounded upon essential principles such as the clarity and predictability of the substantive law, the right to an effective remedy against any human rights violations and the right to be heard before any potentially adverse decision is taken regarding themselves.
+These procedures are grounded upon essential principles such as the clarity and predictability of the substantive law, the right to an effective remedy against any human rights violations and the right to be heard before any potentially adverse decision is taken regarding oneself.
 In particular, while a law must be clear and accessible to the platform user, the latter principles translate into the need for an appeal system and the respect of the core minimum of the right to be heard, including: (1) a form of legal process which respects the guarantees of independence and impartiality; (2) the right to receive notice of the allegations and the basic evidence in support, and comment upon them, to the extent that not doing so may prejudice the outcome of the dispute; and (3) the right to a reasoned decision.

 Due process has significant implications with regards to potential amendment and termination of contractual agreements, as well as the adjudication of potential disputes.